 before starting the course.
 A list of hairdressing tools needed can be found in the Gina Conway Hairdressing Kit List.

 Wages: As an apprentice, you earn as you learn and you will be paid for your training time.
 You’ll be released from work one day a week to attend your course.

-The following wages apply as from April 2019:
+The following wages apply as of 1st April 2021:

 We are recently accepting applications for these upcoming start dates: